 David Hammons

-FIVE DECADES AT MNUCHIN GALLERY NEW YORK Virtually every major contemporary art museum has tried, unsuccessfully, to land a retrospective of David Hammons (b.
+Virtually every major contemporary art museum has tried, unsuccessfully, to land a retrospective of David Hammons (b.
 1943), possibly the most important African-American artist today.
 His elusiveness is legendary.
 As one story goes, when Larry Gagosian offered him a solo show at his new space in Rome, Hammons was amenable on two conditions: firstly, nothing would be for sale and secondly, he needed a $3 million display fee.
 Not surprisingly, this exhibition never came to fruition.
 Hammons is like the late Miles Davis — he over-charges because he can.
 Case in point, all the prices for available works at the Mnuchin Gallery show are net to the artist, with a 10% fee on top so the gallery gets a taste of the action: gangster capitalism and a political statement.
-As to why Hammons prefers a private setting over a public institution, I think that…
+As to why Hammons prefers a private setting over a public institution, I…

 Subscribe to our newsletter